 Review your region or offices guidance on implementing the enforcement policy.

+Go to iLearn and complete the course on “Writing Violations.”
+Follow the guidance in the course to draft violations for the three sets of facts presented in the course.

-Meet with the enforcement specialist in your region or office to discuss the current enforcement guidance.
+Meet with the enforcement specialist in your region or office to review the draft violations you developed as part of the “Writing Violations” course, and discuss the current enforcement guidance.

 Meet with your supervisor or the person designated to be your resource for this activity and discuss the items listed in the evaluation criteria section.